BrianKLeman/ShaderGraph/README.md

 # ShaderGraph
-Modern WinUI Node Based Shader Graph for my personal development.
+Initial Project Creation of a Modern WinUI Node Based Shader Graph for my personal development that utilises Object Oriented Programming in C++